michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 is required.
 Our class will have an hour during which each student will present their project.
 Attendance is mandatory.

+ASSISTANCE

+If you are not familiar with this material, you might find it frustrating at first.
+Finding problems in programs and electronics circuits is like trying to solve a detective mystery by following clues, but the program or circuit will give you clues only when you ask very simple questions to which you will get very literal answers.
+Computers and electronics only understand what you tell them, not what you mean.
+But don't feel bad, we all started the same way.
+Even professional programmers spend more time trying to fix their own problems than writing the programs in the first place.
+The only reason I'm good at finding your problems is that I've made them all myself, many times.

+Fortunately, there are many ways to get help:

+1. We have set up an online community for students and faculty (TBA) and this should be the first place to ask a question because one of your fellow students may have an answer before the professor or GSI responds
+1. We are fortunate to have a GSI (TBA)
+1. Your professor welcomes questions by email at any time, although answers may not be immediate depending on the time.

 DISTRACTIONS

 Using a cellphone or laptop in class for purposes other than classwork is not